magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-35013-->

-*  Searching by SKU now works as expected in advanced search with Elasticsearch 6.
+*  Searching by SKU now works as expected in advanced search with Elasticsearch.
 Previously, when you tried to search by SKU, Magento displayed this error message: `We can't find any items matching these search criteria.
 Modify your search`.

 <!--- ENGCOM-7222-->